Click Below to Skip Ahead

 3. They’re Smarter Than Most Dogs

-Just like the Border Collie, the New Zealand Heading Dog is an intelligent breed and can understand and memorize an above-average number of commands.
+Like the Border Collie, the New Zealand Heading Dog is intelligent and can understand and memorize an above-average number of commands.
 They learn quickly and love challenges to solve.
 They also enjoy all the attention they receive when they do something correctly.

 Final Thoughts

-Although not registered with any kennel club, the New Zealand Heading Dog contributes greatly to the success of New Zealand’s sheep farming industry.
-They are bred from Border Collies and have many similarities with them, mainly their desire to work and their high energy.
-These pups are hard to find in countries other than their place of origin but are sometimes seen at dog shows, where they compete well.
+Although not registered with any kennel club, the New Zealand Heading Dog contributes significantly to the success of New Zealand’s sheep farming industry.
+They are bred from Border Collies and have many similarities, mainly their desire to work and energetic nature.
+They are hard to find in countries other than their place of origin but sometimes compete in dog shows, where they excel.
 They’re intelligent, easy to train, and well-natured dogs that are affectionate and wonderful companions.

 The New Zealand Heading Dog is not suitable for first-time dog owners, people who travel a lot for work, and the elderly, as they need a lot of exercise and attention to thrive.
 They do best in families with other dogs and with active single people.